nhwoo97/nhwoo97/README.md

 ## I'm a developer based in LA with a thirst for knowledge!!

-- 🌱 I’m open for freelancing or work 🌱
 - 👯 I’m furthering my education by taking CS + Electrical Engineering classes 📚
-- 🥅 2022 Goals: Code more personal projects! 💪
 - ⚡ Fun fact: I love learning new things, especially about history, science and cultures
-- Bucket List: Ceramics, Motorcycles, travelling to Europe

 ### Spotify Playing 🎧